wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-spotlight-series-lets-meet-callspot.md

 ## What’s next for Callspot?
 Where do you want to be in 3 years?

 We aim for new markets, more clients, more features.
-We want to grow our customer base both in Greece and abroad, create more lead generation features, provide integrations with business tools, and develop an omnichannel infrastructure in order to unify the synchronization of all customer contact points on our platform.
+We want to grow our customer base both in Greece and abroad, create more lead generation features, provide integrations with business tools, and develop an omnichannel infrastructure in order to unify the synchronisation of all customer contact points on our platform.